-A policy outlining the factors the Standards Commission will consider when making such a decision on a report referred by the ESC can be found in our Section 16 Policy, which is available to download as a pdf.
+The factors the Standards Commission will consider when making such a decision on a report referred by the ESC are outlined in our Section 16 Policy, which is available to download as a pdf.

 Purpose of Hearings

 The Standards Commission holds Hearings (usually in public) to determine whether a Councillor or Member (the Respondent) has breached their respective Code of Conduct.
 The Hearing Panel comprises of three members of the Standards Commission.
 The ESC will present the findings of their investigation and/or make submissions at the Hearing about why they consider the Respondent has or has not contravened the relevant Code.
 The Respondent is entitled to attend or be represented at the Hearing and can also present evidence and make submissions.
 Both parties can call witnesses.
 Once it has heard all the evidence and submissions, the Hearing Panel will make a determination about whether or not it is satisfied, on the balance of probabilities, that there has been a contravention of the Code by the Respondent.
 If the Hearing Panel decides that a Respondent has breached the relevant Code of Conduct, it will then impose a sanction.

 The table also contains information about which paragraphs of the Code of Conduct the Respondent is found to have breached, if applicable, under the Heading 'Details of Breach'.
 The Codes of Conduct can be found on our Codes of Conduct page.

 Details of the procedures followed at a Standards Commission's Hearing are outlined in the Hearings Process Guide and Rules, which can be accessed from the menu on the left.